 - Loss of appetite

-While some people may try to detox at home and quit cold turkey, it’s always safest to seek medical and psychiatric help.
-Medically assisted detox and behavioral therapy can decrease the risk of reuse and ease withdrawal symptoms.
+While some individuals may attempt to detox at home and quit abruptly, it is always safest to seek medical and psychiatric assistance.

-Our center provides outpatient programs to fit our patients’ lives and needs.
-We know everyone’s experience of addiction is different.
-That’s why we provide individualized care with one-on-one therapy, detox, and aftercare planning for a successful recovery.
+Our center offers comprehensive outpatient programs designed to accommodate our patients’ unique lives and needs.
+We understand that each person’s experience with addiction is different, which is why we provide individualized care that includes one-on-one therapy, detoxification, and personalized aftercare planning for a successful and lasting recovery.

 Marijuana Rehab in Omaha at Northpoint Recovery